 The appeals process involves strict deadlines, but a workers’ comp lawyer can make sure you meet all requirements for filing an appeal.

-Can I Sue After A Workplace Accident in Lexington?
+Can I Sue After A Workplace Accident?

 In some cases, you may be able to bring a third-party liability claim in addition to or instead of a workers’ compensation claim.
 If you are covered by workers’ compensation insurance, you cannot file a lawsuit directly against your employer because workers’ comp is considered an exclusive remedy.